Leaderboard

 1 point

-#TogetherNess - The Caley Jags say Thank You to the NHS and Key Workers The Caledonian Stadium lights up to say thank you to the NHS and Key Workers The Caledonian Stadium was an incredible sight to behold in the early hours of this morning as the Main Stand was lit up in stunning blue light to say thank you to the NHS.
+9. #TogetherNess - The Caley Jags say Thank You to the NHS and Key Workers The Caledonian Stadium lights up to say thank you to the NHS and Key Workers The Caledonian Stadium was an incredible sight to behold in the early hours of this morning as the Main Stand was lit up in stunning blue light to say thank you to the NHS.
 The club came together with Inverness based KBE Event Services to run a number of stunning smoke and light programmes which entertained the unsuspecting traffic on the A9 and Kessock Bridge.
 The climax being the NHS tribute in blue.
 ICT CEO Scot Gardiner commented: "The KBE Event Services team began work at 7pm and on my arrival back at the stadium for the final touches at 11pm, it was still too light due the fantastic clear skies.
 It was all wrapped up just after 2am as we had to wait for real darkness but it was definitely worth the wait and the results are amazing."
 "It was just a shame that we couldn't shake hands as we all had to social distance the entire evening.
 We will have to do that in the future once we get through all of this and get to work with Kai and his team once again in the future.
-It was worth it to say our small thanks to the NHS and the key workers doing so much for the Highlands and beyond."1 point
+It was worth it to say our small thanks to the NHS and the key workers doing so much for the Highlands and beyond."

 0 points

-My post was more of a hope than an expectation.
+11. My post was more of a hope than an expectation.
 I am expecting Hearts to lodge a legal challenge with maybe Partick and Falkirk joining in.
 There remains the outside possibility that rather than getting involved in lengthy and expensive litigation, the SPFL might agree to a temporary expansion of the Premierhip which, from our point of view would be excellent but still only a distant possibility.
 I would not rule out the ridiculous and unfair fudge of temporarily increasing the Premierhip to thirteen teams with one team being idle each round of fixtures to cynically buy Hearts off.
-It is the Scottish football authorities we are speaking about and Hearts are part of the establishment.0 points
+It is the Scottish football authorities we are speaking about and Hearts are part of the establishment.

 -1 points